hashicorp/terraform-website/content/source/docs/cloud/workspaces/repo-structure.html.md

 Using a single repo attached to multiple workspaces is the simplest best-practice approach, as it enables the creation of a pipeline to promote changes through environments, without additional overhead in version control.
 When using this model, one repo, such as `terraform-networking`, is connected to multiple workspaces — `networking-prod`, `networking-stage`, `networking-dev`.
 While the repo connection is the same in each case, each workspace can have a unique set of variables to configure the differences per environment.

 To make an infrastructure change, a user opens a pull request on the `terraform-networking` repo, which will trigger a [speculative plan](../run/index.html#speculative-plans) in all three connected workspaces.
 The user can then merge the PR and apply it in one workspace at a time, first with `networking-dev`, then `networking-stage`, and finally `networking-prod`.
-Eventually, Terraform Enterprise will have functionality to enforce the stages in this pipeline.
+Eventually, Terraform Cloud will have functionality to enforce the stages in this pipeline.

 This model will not work for a given repo if there are major environmental differences.
 For example, if the `networking-prod` workspace has 10 more unique resources than the `networking-stage` workspace, they likely cannot share the same Terraform configuration and thus cannot share the same repo.
 If there are major structural differences between environments, one of the below approaches may be better.